The future of cryptocurrency had a rough year, to say the least.

 Ultimately, the fate of bitcoin and all cryptocurrencies will fall on those three entities.

-As with any currency over the course of human history, for it to be stable and worthy of trust, people need money to be safely secured, backed, and used for the purchase of all or an overwhelmingly number of goods –things that all cryptocurrencies are still trying to figure out.
+As with any currency over the course of human history, for it to be stable and worthy of trust, people need money to be safely secured, backed, and used for the purchase of all or an over

 The good news is the Internet isn’t going anywhere anytime soon since it becomes ever-more important in our daily lives, and with 5G and other online advancements coming within the next year or so, the world as we know it is about to change dramatically over the next decade.